APPLY FOR A FIREARM LICENCE (to privately own a firearm)

 You will need copies of the following documents to attach to your application:

-Note: Do not attach original documents to your application under any circumstance as you may need these again – make copies of all relevant documents and take the originals with you when you go and apply – the DFO will certify all copies attached to your application when you show him/her the originals.
+Note: Do not attach original documents to your application under any circumstance as you may need these again – make copies of all relevant documents and take the originals with you when you go to submit your application – the DFO will certify all copies attached to your application when you show him/her the originals.

 - Copy of your Competency Certificate;